xaihang/todo-list/README.md

 ## SUMMARY:
-A to do list with prompts using while loops conditional statements.
+A to do list with add button and drop down option for completed or incomplete option.

+Using HTML, CSS, and vanilla JS

 ## DEPLOYED LINK: https://xaihang.github.io/todo-list/